-The B-Boys will start practice on November 2.
-The A-Boys will start practice on November 6.
+The B-boys’ team will start practice on October 30.
+The A-boys will start practice on November 6.
 The sixth grade boys will be invited to join the A-team sometime after Christmas.
 Please watch the website for changes to the practice schedule.

 The clothing needed for practice includes: gym shorts, socks, T-shirt, and gym shoes with non-marking soles.
 The players will each be given a practice jersey to wear during practice.
 Also, the clothing worn for practice should be different from that which is worn at school during the day.

 Practice is a very important part of the season.
 If your child is going to miss practice, please have your child inform the coach ahead of time if possible.
 If a child misses a practice for an invalid reason, he will not start.

 Games: This season’s game schedule is attached.
-We will be taking a bus to most of our away games this season.
+We will be taking a bus to two of our away games this season.
 Information about when the bus will leave, etc. will be posted on the website the week of an away game.
 The cost for a player to ride the bus is included in the Activity Fee.

 The school board has decided that cell phones and electronic devices will be allowed on the bus to away games.
 These devices must be turned off and put away when the players are in the locker rooms.